sh4rkman/sharkman-games-configs/readme.md

 - If you know how an autoexec work, some advices anyway :
   -  I use `unbind all` then re-bind every keys i use in my autoexec.
 This way i make sure that nothing will move.
-  You **have** to replace my keys by yours in the autoexec, otherwise changes will be lost the next time you launch CSGO.
+  You **have** to replace my keys with yours in the autoexec, otherwise changes will be lost the next time you launch CSGO.
 Or erase all my binds (you lazy fucks, they are great).
   -  I use a custom-nonstandard 1440\*1080 resolution in *video.txt*.
 This is a 4/3 stretched resolution that i like.
   If you want to be able to use it, you need to create it first in your Nvidia Control Panel. ([Tutorial here for Nvidia](http://www.nvidia.com/object/custom_resolutions.html))